Speakman shadow ministry

-The shadow ministry of Mark Speakman is the Coalition shadow cabinet since April 2023.
-It is the opposition to the Minns government in the Parliament of New South Wales and currently led by Mark Speakman following his election as leader of the party and NSW Leader of the Opposition following a leadership election on 21 April 2023.
+The shadow ministry of Mark Speakman was the Coalition shadow cabinet between April 2023 and November 2025.
+It was the opposition to the Minns government in the Parliament of New South Wales and was led by Mark Speakman following his election as leader of the party and NSW Leader of the Opposition following a leadership election on 21 April 2023.
+The shadow ministry lasted until the resignation of Speakman and Dugald Saunders as Liberal and National party leaders in November 2025.